Titanic Linux

 A dummy account was registered:

-Succesfully create and login as smallcurl.
+<figure><img src="https://175785160-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2Fv5xJ9SHBm6KJIr4fPHYU%2Fuploads%2FQErozaX3x7mWq2eAujKA%2Fimage.png?alt=media&#x26;token=4c8a23df-9360-46b0-a11f-3c88c3de1d6f" alt=""><figcaption><p>Succesfully create and login as smallcurl.</p></figcaption></figure>

-In the /expore/repo, the configuration file and flask application, which reflect to the titanic.htb.
+In the `/expore/repo`, the configuration file and flask application, which reflect to the `titanic.htb`.

-Inside the repository /developer/flask-app, the Flask application source code was found.
+Inside the repository `/developer/flask-app`, the **Flask application source code** was found.

-Identify LFI in the Source Code
+### Identify LFI in the Source Code

 /@app.route('/download', methods=['GET'])